Micromanaged and stressed worker looking at her laptop.

 Happy manager and coworker collaborating together.

-Knowing how to support your coworkers is even more critical if you are among the many companies that have embraced hybrid work over the last couple of years.
-Managing remote employees can be challenging.
-On one hand, it can quickly increase micromanaging behaviors.
-On the other hand, macro-managed teams can feel disconnected and isolated if their supervisor doesn’t promote collaboration.
 The difference between micro and macro leadership is quite extensive.
-Still, although a macro approach is more suitable for employees, it has to be balanced.
-Now that you can compare all the upsides and downsides of micro vs. macro management, you are fully equipped to improve your management style.
+Still, although a macro approach is more suitable for employees, it must be balanced.
+Now that you can compare all the pros and cons of micro vs. macro management, you are fully equipped to improve your management style.
+There is no one-size-fits-all solution.
+The goal is to meet your team members’ needs to make them thrive.

-1) According to the 2022 Survey about Great Resignation conducted by FlexJobs.
-For more info read also The Great Resignation: Why successful people quit their job.
+*According to the 2022 Survey about Great Resignation conducted by FlexJob

 Paulyne Sombret